 Bringing Diabetes Awareness to the Workplace

-However the good news is that Type 2 is highly responsive to diet and lifestyle intervention, meaning that making a positive impact can be easier than it would seem.
+However, the good news is that Type 2 is highly responsive to diet and lifestyle intervention, meaning that making a positive impact can be easier than it would seem.
 The most effective way that you can get involved as an employer is to help your employees understand the risk factors of diabetes and provide them with a work culture that helps encourage a healthier, more active lifestyle.

-Here are some wellness oriented things you can implement this month and all year round:
+Here are some wellness-oriented things you can implement this month and all year round:

 - Encourage Physical Activity: Exercising moderately (like brisk walking) for 5 days each week can reduce the risk of developing Type 2 diabetes by 58%.

 - Have a gym near your office?
-Offer a reimbursement on gym membership for your employees and make sure they actually use it by setting a minimum number of times per week they must go to get reimbursed.
+Offer a reimbursement on a gym membership for your employees and make sure they actually use it by setting a minimum number of times per week they must go to get reimbursed.

-- Host an office wide group fitness class or activity, such as zumba, yoga or walking.
+- Host an office-wide group fitness class or activity, such as Zumba, yoga or walking.
 Take it one step further by making a day of your planned activity and having employees wear their fitness gear to the office so they’re ready to work out at the end of the day.